 Is being gay a social problem?

 If you look around, I am certain you can find an uncle or an aunt or a distant relative or a friend who has remained a ‘bachelor/spinster for life’, only because they were unable to declare their actual sexuality to the world for fear of ostracization by their family/community.
-Either this, or they submitted to the whims of their families and entered into fruitless and joyless matrimony, which if it lasted, was nothing short of torture.
+Either this, or they submit to the whims of their families and entered into fruitless and joyless matrimony, which if it lasts, is nothing short of torture.

 I am reminded of a recently married male patient who was advised to see me because he was not ‘participating’ in the marriage.
 His mother expressed great hope in our therapy process and thought that he would be cured of his marital diffidence, whereas the bride’s side were vehement in their criticism of his family for conniving to get their ‘abnormal’ son married.
 The girl even tried to touch him during therapy to demonstrate how he would recoil from her.
 At home, the mother apparently stood guard outside the couple’s bedroom so that her son would not escape conjugal union with his spouse!